evilpegasus/Yearbook/README.md

 You can share your Yearbook page by opening the menu in the top left and selecting **Share your Yearbook**.
 This will copy a custom link to your page to your clipboard.
 You can then share this link with other people. **Anyone with your link can write on your page.** Only share your link with people you trust.
 You can access your friends' Yearbooks through the custom links they send you.
 You must be signed in to share your Yearbook.

 ## Saving your Yearbook
 To download your yearbook page, open the **Toolbar** at the bottom of your page and select **Download**.
 A link to a picture of your page will be emailed to the email you signed in with.
 You can then save the picture locally.
+You must be signed in to save your Yearbook.

 ## Supported Devices
 Any computer running a modern web browser will be able to access Yearbook.
 Touchscreen devices are recommended, as drawing with a mouse/trackpad may be difficult.
 Touchscreen devices will only be able to touch scroll if touched outside the canvas.